Orlando Florida Temple

-The Orlando Florida Temple is the 48th constructed and 46th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The Orlando Florida Temple is the 48th constructed and 46th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church), and was the first to be built in Florida.
 Located near Windermere, Florida, it was built with a modern single-spire design.
 It is the second largest LDS temple in the Eastern United States, after the Washington D.C.
 Temple.
+The intent to build the temple was announced on February 17, 1990.